Invoice Factoring: All You Need to Know in 2025

 Factoring clients typically share one or more of the following characteristics:

-- Insufficient credit history or bad credit scores
+- An insufficient line of credit, credit history, or bad credit scores

 - Troubled past, including prior bankruptcies or forbearance